 Cassie Drew, Ryan Hamity & Ryan Madson

-Roughly half our day will be spent workshopping dynamic partner and group skills, and the other half will be be spent constructing, learning, and rehearsing a group act set to music for the Saturday night show.
-Together we will develop impressive group movement, detailed musicality, and fluid transitions within a short and action packed narrative.
+Roughly half our day will be spent workshopping dynamic partner and group skills, and the other half will be spent constructing, learning, and rehearsing a group act set to music for the Saturday night show.
+Together we will develop impressive group movement, detailed musicality, and fluid transitions within a short and action-packed narrative.